 The first impression of decay -- or hasty genesis -- which the old Carib town of Stann Creek imparts to its visitors is quickly overtaken by a bland sensory honey compounded of the overwhelming sunlight, an exuberance of blossoms -- hibiscus all year, jasmine and oleander seasonally -- and the aleatory rhythm of feet and heads, rumbling trucks and padding waves.
 The creek itself, bridged at the centre of town, would pass without notice if it were not a rim to rim bed of water-hyacinths; from the exclusive huddle of paintless houses green fields mediate with the sea, mangrove, and spongy fabric of rain forest which softens the startling karst of the Stann Creek Valley.

-This story is the only one I read -- which does not mean it's the only one by Home in existence -- that matches what Ligotti says about the narratives being baffling, but when he says they are "sometimes barely comprehensible" I think he meant "The Utter Dark Where Blind White Sea Snakes Crawl."
+This story is the only one I read -- which does not mean it's the only one by Home in existence -- that matches what Ligotti says about the narratives being "sometimes barely comprehensible."
 It's not at all like Aickman, though.
-Aickman, even at his strangest, which is considerably strange, have a precision, where what is withheld, the element that is being kept deliberately incomprehensible, still contains enough evidence for the reader to conclude that something whole is being submerged, and we're only a witness to little islands of a greater weirdness.
+Aickman, even at his strangest, which is considerably strange, has a precision the result being, that which is withheld, the element that is being kept deliberately incomprehensible, still contains enough evidence for the reader to conclude that something whole is being submerged, and we're only a witness to little islands of a greater weirdness.
 "The Utter Dark Where Blind White Sea Snakes Crawl," on the other hand, seems like a mad jumble.
-Not an uninteresting one, by any means, but this story about, I can only assume, a white doctor in a small Caribbean village and a another man, our narrator, who it is eventually revealed is building a submarine to plumb the ocean depths where creatures quite unlike and far more soul-shreddingly terrifying than what we know, churn the waters, discuss, among other things, occult medicine, vampires, the undead, fear, myths -- and how mythical fears grow up in parts of the world where the actual things, which do exist in the world of this story, don't exist, and the parts of the world where they do exist, these things are taken in stride -- and just...lots of things, this story, as I say, is impossible to summarize in any coherent way.
+Not an uninteresting one, by any means, but this story about, I can only assume, a white doctor in a small Caribbean village and another man, our narrator, who it is eventually revealed is building a submarine to plumb the ocean depths where creatures quite unlike and far more soul-shreddingly terrifying than what we know, churn the waters, discuss, among other things, occult medicine, vampires, the undead, fear, myths -- and how mythical fears grow up in parts of the world where the actual things, which do exist in the world of this story, don't exist, and the parts of the world where they do exist, these things are taken in stride -- and just...lots of things, this story, as I say, is impossible to summarize in any coherent way.
 And it's true, sometimes the language contributes to this confused, off-balance feeling.
 Take this bit, when the narrator enters the hospital and finds the doctor, Arzu, treating a badly injured local woman: